FlightCare Works for You

 Your FlightCare protection begins on the first day of the month after your enrollment form and first premium are received, as long as you’re an AFSA member in good standing.
 If on that date you are confined in a hospital, your coverage will become effective on the first day after your discharge.

 You can enroll all or part of your family.
-Your unmarried children can qualify for coverage up to age 21, or age 23 if full-time students.
+Your unmarried children can qualify for coverage up to age 21 (up to age 23 if full-time student) or 26 if covered under TRICARE Young Adult.
 Your spouse is also guaranteed coverage if not legally divorced or separated from you.

 Nervous, Mental, Emotional Disorder, Alcoholism, and Drug Addiction Limitations